Interpreting Terms and Conditions

 7.1 If the Client cancels a confirmed Assignment:

-100% of the Fee is payable once the Assignment is confirmed.
+100% of the Fee is payable if cancellation occurs less than 10 business days before the Assignment.

 8. Liability and Indemnity